R dplyr::summarise() or summarize() Function

 Output

 Multiple summaries using summarise() method in RIn this code, we calculated the average, minimum, and maximum share price (multiple summaries) of Stocks based on Industry.
-The output is 4X4 tibble, as you can see.
+The output is a 4X4 tibble, as you can see.

 summarise(across()) with Multiple Columns

-The dplyr::across() function allows us to apply multiple summary functions to multiple columns simultaneously.
-It is helpful when we want to calculate min, max, count, and mean for multiple columns with the dplyr::summarise() function.
+It is helpful when we want to calculate min, max, count, and mean for multiple columns using the dplyr::summarise() function.

 library(dplyr)